Trusted Learning Environment (TLE) Seal

-CoSN and the and the Data Quality Campaign (DQC), along with 32 leading national education organizations, released 10 principles for protecting and guiding the use of the personal information of America’s students.
-This announcement marks an historic, first-ever effort by major national education associations to articulate commonly held principles around the use and safeguarding of student data.
+CoSN and the Data Quality Campaign (DQC), along with 32 leading national education organizations, released 10 principles for protecting and guiding the use of the personal information of America’s students.
+This announcement marks a historic, first-ever effort by major national education associations to articulate commonly held principles around the use and safeguarding of student data.
 DQC and CoSN will continue to encourage organizations to sign on to the principles.

 To view and learn more about the principles, please visit the website.

-The toolkit is organized in the form of a decision tree and addresses FERPA and COPPA compliance issues as well as smart suggested practices that reach beyond compliance; it also includes definitions, checklists, examples, and key questions to ask.
+The toolkit is organized in the form of a decision tree and addresses FERPA and COPPA compliance issues as well as smart suggested practices that reach beyond compliance.
+It also includes definitions, checklists, examples, and key questions to ask.

-The Toolkit was created with the help of Harvard Law School’s Cyberlaw Clinic, which is based at the Berkman Center for Internet and Society, sponsored by Microsoft, and endorsed by The Association of School Business Officials International.
+The Toolkit was created with the help of Harvard Law School’s Cyberlaw Clinic, which is based at the Berkman Center for Internet and Society, sponsored by Microsoft, and endorsed by the Association of School Business Officials International.